 Every where near parks you find these stalls selling used books like along the Seine in Paris.
 I recommend 2 bookstores: Strand Book Store, where I bought this cool literary superheroes wallet (nerdy?).
 Also the large Barnes & Noble had me and my mom spending all our money.
 I bought the Beat Generation (Burroughs & Kerouac) and read them in Washington Square garden, where they use to hang out themselves in the 60’s.

 Actually, my mom went alone on this one.
+Out on the town in New York.
 She is unstoppable, and even after 10 hours of sightseeing, she still wants to walk home – even if it’s across town.

 But one of my hard earned lessons from travelling with my mom is that you need to give each other space.
 It’s okay to split up and meet again later, since there’s plenty of time, when travelling and not just having lunch.
 But for Mother’s Day – go with her.